Cristián Warnken

 Cristián Warnken (born January 28, 1961) is a Chilean literature professor, columnist, interviewer, radio personality, podcaster, and television presenter.
+Similarly, he is the leader of Amarillos por Chile.

 In 2020 he interviewed President Sebastián Piñera.
 Warnken has been dean of the Faculty of Education and Humanities of Universidad del Desarrollo.
-He was elected as permanent member of the Academia Chilena de Ciencias Sociales, Políticas y Morales in 2022.
+He was elected as a permanent member of the Academia Chilena de Ciencias Sociales, Políticas y Morales in 2022.